monocodes/snippets/docker/docker.md

 *************************************************

-# Place ARG variables at the bottom of the file,
+# Place ARG variables at the bottom of the file

 # so, the docker will not reexecute unnessesary layers